vadimblyat/summerhoax.github.io/README.md

 Check out <https://github.com/summerhoax/summerhoax.github.io/wiki>.

 ## Want to discuss about hosting?
 Want to chill in our Discord?
-As our members are from the Revenact Community and we generally share the same attitude against illegal hosts and scammers, you can find us at https://revenact.io/discord.
-This is the only Discord we are in, and we do not take responsibility for the actions of other unofficial/fan/community Discord such as the Summerhoax Court group.
-We neither endorse or participate in these groups.
+As our members are from the Revenact Community and we share the same attitude against illegal hosts, you can find us in the same Discord as Revenact (https://revenact.io/discord).
+We do not take responsibility for the actions of any other unofficial/fan/community Discord such as the Summerhoax County Court Group.
+We neither endorse nor participate in such Discord Servers.